Who Killed Van Gogh?

 7. THE PROACTIVE RELATIVE -- If a thirteen-year-old girl was unlikely to have pulled the trigger on an overly amorous artist, what about her burly father, Arthur Ravoux?
 And if Theo’s pregnant wife was unlikely to have made a homicidal trip to Auvers, how about her brother (and Theo’s best friend), Andries Bonger?
 A Ravoux scenario imagines him as a brute with a history of violence; and the brothers, cowering in the garret, keeping quiet out of fear he might take revenge on Theo and his family.
 And a Dries Bonger scenario is fueled by the fact that he was known to have resented and actively disliked Vincent, and later even urged his sister to trash all those “worthless” Van Gogh paintings.
 But both are pipe dreams.
 By every account, Arthur Ravoux was a total pussycat.
 And as far as anyone knows, Dries Bonger had never once been to Auvers before Vincent’s funeral and thus could not possibly have managed the difficult geographic demands of the crime-and-escape.
 Keep trying.

 8. THE FAMOUS ARTIST -- To the Hollywood or tabloid mindset, this one is fairly irresistible.
 It accepts Artaud’s thesis that Van Gogh’s towering artistic gift was instantly recognized by other artists and engendered in them a pathological jealousy.
 Only it moves the accusing finger from the artist-doctor Gachet to some other artist in the area.
 Who was in the area?
 Only a Who’s Who of French Impressionism.
 Monet and Rodin were both a stone’s throw away and Theo may have visited them shortly before the shooting.
 Pissarro, who Dr. Gachet, Theo and Vincent all knew well, lived in nearby Pontoise.
-Their old pal Gauguin, with all his twisted psychology, had supposedly departed Paris for Brittany just before the shooting but could have secretly stayed on.
-Renoir, Sisley, and Morisot had all painted
+Their old pal Gauguin, with all his twisted psychology, was living in Brittany at the time of the shooting but could have made a secret trip to the wheatfields of Auvers.
+Renoir, Sisley,

 ADELINE RAVOUX, 1890